rocky-linux/documentation/docs/labs/systems_administration_II/lab7-the_linux_kernel.md

 14. Return to the main kernel configuration screen by pressing <kbd>ESC</kbd> twice on your keyboard.

-15. Exit the kernel configuration application by pressing esc twice again on your keyboard.
+15. Exit the kernel configuration application by pressing <kbd>ESC</kbd> twice again on your keyboard.
     Exiting the kernel configurator will force saving your changes to the .config file in the root of the kernel source tree.

 16. A dialog box will appear prompting you to save your new configuration.
-Make sure that Yes is selected and then press <kbd>ENTER</kbd>.
+Ensure that Yes is selected and then press <kbd>ENTER</kbd>.
 17. After the kernel configuration utility exits, you will be thrown back to your shell—inside the kernel source tree.

     !!!
 Tip